mike-ward/mike-ward.github.io/_posts/2010-04-19-tweetz-2-3--update-failed.md

 ---
 layout: post
-title:  Tweetz 2.3 – Update Failed
+title: 'Tweetz 2.3 – Update Failed'
 ---
 [![Crying_64](/cdn/images/blog/Tweetz2.3UpdateFailed_A6A3/Crying_64_thumb.png)](/cdn/images/blog/Tweetz2.3UpdateFailed_A6A3/Crying_64.png) OK, I missed on this release.
 It happens sometimes.
 I’ve pulled the tweetz 2.3 release due to bugs and a general dissatisfaction with the way new tweets are indicated.